namratadutt/JuliaDataAnalysis/README.md

 - <b> FindSimilarNamesExtended.jl </b>:
    1) Same as FindSimilarNames.jl but instead of computing the boy-girl pair that has the highest score, find the top-1000 such names.

+# names.zip file used in this project is provided above.